fieldtrip/website/workshop/fitng2023.md

     ls(results)

 which should show a list of directories for all participants.
-Each of the participants directories contains a number of mat-files with the already processed data.
+Each of the participant directories contains a number of mat-files with the already processed data.
 These form the starting point for the `do_group_analysis.m` script that we will be looking at today.

-The `sourcedata` directory is **not** installed (and not shared) as that contained potentially privacy sensitive information, such as the date of recording; it was used for `do_convert_data_to_BIDS.m`.
+The `sourcedata` directory is **not** installed (and not shared) as that contained privacy sensitive information, such as the date of recording; it was used for `do_convert_data_to_BIDS.m`.

 The `bidsroot` directory with the original raw data is **not** installed, but can be obtained from <https://doi.org/10.34973/gvr3-6g88> if you would want to look at the preprocessing, or want to analyze the data in another way.

-### Check your macOS security settings
+### The following section is relevant to macOS users only: Check your macOS security settings

 If you have a MacBook with a recent version of macOS, chances are that your security settings don't trust the mex files that are included with FieldTrip.